 - Always check the true temperature of your oven with an oven thermometer.

-- For soft, fluffy muffins do not overmix the batter.
+- For soft, fluffy muffins, do not overmix the batter.

-- Bake these muffins until golden brown for a delicious crisp muffin top.
+- Bake these muffins until golden brown for a delicious, crisp muffin top.

 I always recommend using an accurate kitchen scale when baking for the best results.

-With Love,
+Happy Baking, With Love, Kitty

 📖 Recipe